 But while this equation gives us valuable info, it doesn’t help you out with food label math.
 And so our second, more practical, equation is:

 Net carbs = total carbs – fiber – (sugar alcohols/2)

 This equation lets you back into net carbs by subtracting out the carbs that don’t count.
 But why don’t fiber and sugar alcohols count the same?
 Glad you asked.

 Why Fiber and Sugar Alcohols Don’t Count

 The main class of fiber that nourishes gut bacteria is called soluble fiber.
-Insoluble fiber can also fuel gut bacteria, but its primary function is to add bulk to stool.
+Insoluble fiber can also fuel gut bacteria, but its primary function is to give form to stool.
 Neither contains calories.

 Advantages of Using Net Carbs vs. Total Carbs